kdm9/rab/src/01_prereq.md

 - How do I set the variable `frog` to the string value `Litoria`?
 - How do I print the value of the variable `frog`?
 - How do I loop through the numbers 1 to 10?
 And how about the looping through the files in the current directory?
+- Explain the difference between the following commands: `ls alice bob` and `ls "alice bob"`.

 If there were bits of the above you weren't confident about, consider the following: